 LAST, add the mini chocolate chips and stir gently until evenly distributed.
 Now your muffin batter is all ready!
 Wasn't that easy?

-I like to use this scoop to keep my muffins even and make for quick and neat scooping.
+I like to use this scoop to keep my muffins even and make for neat and even scooping.
+Plus, it cuts down on the mess.
 No more wiping down the middle parts of the muffin pan.
-Fill each cup to about 3/4 full.
-They’ll get nice and tall and give you that little lip over the edge for at little bit of perfect muffin top.
+Fill each cup to about ¾ full.
+They'll get nice and tall and give you that little lip over the edge for a little muffin top (just like me in my jeans).

 It's easy to make substitutions with these orange chocolate chip muffins.
 See below for some great options.